Essential Guide to Australian Standards for Safe Working at Heights

 - 5 min read

-Safety standards are in place to safeguard workers from the dangers of working at heights.
-In Australia, these standards are governed by various regulations and codes of practice, outlining the responsibilities of both employers and employees.
-Understanding these standards is critical for compliance and maintaining a safe work environment.
+Safety standards protect workers from the risks of working at heights.
+In Australia, regulations and codes of practice define the responsibilities of employers and employees.
+Understanding these standards is essential for compliance and workplace safety.

 Core Australian Standards for Working at Heights